2007 Games of the Small States of Europe: Overview and participation

 The 2007 Games were the first Games of the Small States of Europe without all eligible nations competing.
 All countries to have previously participated returned; however, Montenegro – which joined the Athletic Association of the Small States of Europe in 2006 – did not send competitors to the 2007 Games.
-Delegations, including coaches and team officials, of up to 1,200 people were expected at the 2007 games.
+Delegations, including coaches and team officials, of up to 1,200 people were expected at the 2007 Games.
 These delegations came from the host nation of Monaco as well as Andorra, Cyprus, Iceland, Liechtenstein, Luxembourg, Malta, and San Marino.

 Competitions

 Twelve disciplines were held at the 2007 Games; making it the most diverse Games in this respect yet.
-Taekwondo and cycling have been removed from the games; however, the volleyball discipline has been separated into beach and traditional, and bowls made its first appearance in the games.
+Taekwondo and cycling had been removed from the games; however, the volleyball discipline had been separated into beach and traditional, and bowls made its first appearance at the games.

 Numbers in parentheses indicate the number of medal events contested in each sport.